cf-toolsuite/cf-butler/README.md

 ### Managing policies

 Creation and deletion of policies are managed via API endpoints by default.
 When an audit trail is important to you, you may opt to set `cf.policies.provider` to `git`.
 When you do this, you shift the lifecycle management of policies to Git.
-You will have to specify additionaa configuration, like
+You will have to specify additional configuration, like

 * `cf.policies.uri` the location of the repository that contains policy files in JSON format
 * `cf.policies.commit` the commit id to pull from